ylansegal/blog/source/_posts/2012-08-20-better-performance-on-heroku-thins-vs-unicorn-vs-puma.markdown

 ## Methodology

-I decided that for any benchamrk to be meaningfull for me, I would need to measure *my app's* performance using all 3 servers.
+I decided that for any benchmark to be meaningful for me, I would need to measure *my app's* performance using all 3 servers.
 I used the default thin and puma configuration and used Unicorn with 3 worker processes.
 The app itself uses Rails 3.2.8, running on ruby 1.9.3, with a Postgres database and Memcached.
 I tested the homepage for the app, which is heavily cached and should only require a single DB query for the current user.
 All tests were run when the caches were warm.

 To test, I used [siege][4]: